brightdigit/ContributeWordPress/Content/articles/understanding-optionals-in-swift.md

     }

 Great!
-Now let's add a static property to get the device information.
+Now let’s add a static property to get the device information.

     extension struct Device {